aiishaan/diningPhilosophers/README.md

 ## Notes

-- The output will vary on each run due to the random placement of astronomers and the stochastic nature of their actions
+- The output will vary on each run due to the random placement of astronomers and the stochastic nature of their actions.
 - The program runs indefinitely.
-You can stop it by pressing `Ctrl+C`
+You can stop it by pressing `Ctrl+C`.